 Newbie social media marketers approach social media marketing with certain misbeliefs, thinking that it’s too simple not to work.
 However, using social media for business purposes is a lot different than personal use.
-Let’s talk about some of the most common social media mistakes newbies make.
+Let’s talk about some of the most common social media mistakes people make.

 There are so many things to learn about planning and executing a successful digital marketing campaign.
 Where to start?
 What to do?
 What not to do?
-Therefore, we’re bringing you the main pitfalls newbies in social media marketing fall into.

 Note them, give your best to avoid them, and it will save you time, money, and frustration.
 Without spending time on repetitive or useless tasks, you’ll get better results faster.

-9 Common Social Media Mistakes That Newbies Make
+9 Common Social Media Mistakes

 1. Maintaining Too Many Accounts at the Same Time